STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 }

 Write a function which will take an input register and print the bits, placing this above the main function.
-We start with a function that takes the register variable as an uint8_t from <stfint.h>, so an unsigned 8 bit integer type.
-Then inside a for loop, for each bit in the register, from largest, to smallist, we will right bit shift the register by that position to bring it to the least significant bit position, then & it with 1 (00000001) and print the result.
+We start with a function that takes the register variable as an uint8_t from <stdint.h>, so an unsigned 8 bit integer type to keep the visualisation simple.
+Inside a for loop, for each bit in the register, from largest to smallist, we will right bit shift the register by that position to bring it to the least significant bit position, then & it with 1 (00000001) and print the result.
 If there is a 1 in the register at that position the result will be a decimal 1, if there is not a 1 the result will be a decimal 0.
 Then we print that result before iterating the loop for all 8 bits:

 void printBinary(uint8_t aRegister) {